 The Company's foreign currency risk management strategy is principally designed to mitigate the potential financial impact of changes in the value of transactions and balances denominated in foreign currencies resulting from changes in foreign currency exchange rates.
 Currently, the Company enters into two types of hedges to manage this risk.
 The first are economic hedges which utilize foreign currency forward contracts with maturities of up to 45 days to manage the exposure to fluctuations in foreign currency exchange rates arising primarily from foreign-denominated receivables and payables.
-The gains and losses on these derivatives are largely offset by the changes in the fair value of the assets and liabilities being hedged.
+The gains and losses on these derivatives are intended to be offset by the changes in the fair value of the assets and liabilities being hedged.
+These economic hedges are not designated as hedging instruments for hedge accounting treatment.
 The second are cash flow hedges which utilize foreign currency forward contracts with maturities of up to 18 months to hedge specific forecasted transactions of the Company's foreign subsidiaries with the goal of protecting our budgeted revenues and expenses against foreign currency exchange rate changes compared to our budgeted rates.
+These cash flow hedges are designated as hedging instruments for hedge accounting treatment.

-The Company had the following outstanding forward contracts that were entered into to mitigate foreign currency exchange rate risk (in thousands):
+The Company had the following outstanding forward contracts (in thousands):

-As of December 31, 2013 As of December 31, 2012
+As of December 31, 2014 As of December 31, 201

 Currency Notional Value USD Equivalent Notional Value USD Equivalent

-Derivatives Designated as Hedging Insti ruments:
+Derivatives Designated as Hedging Instruments:

-Japanese Yen 625,000 \$ 6,122 \$ -
+Japanese Yen 1,225,000 \$ 10,211 625,000 \$ 6,122

-Hungarian Forint 570,175 2,603
+Hungarian Forint 803,000 3,099 570,175 2,603

-Singapore Dollar 2,867 2,346
+Singapore Dollar 3,515 2,564 2,867 2,346

-British Pound 613 1,010
+British Pound 491 732 613 1,010

-Canadian Dollar 985 932
+Canadian Dollar 758 688 985 932

-Derivatives Not Designated as Hedging Instruments:
+Derivatives Not Designated as Hedging Instrument ts:

-Euro 2,828 \$ 3,887 2,743 \$ 3,590

-Japanese Yen 294,500 2,797
+Japanese Yen 535,000 \$ 4,464 294,500 \$ 2,797

-British Pound 1,100 1,820
+British Pound 1,400 2,183 1,100 1,820

-Chinese Renminbi 9,000 1,467
+Hungarian Forint 410,000 1,569 123,000 568

+Singapore Dollar 1,225 922

-Taiwanese Dollar 27,000 908
+Taiwanese Dollar 28,000 883 27,000 908

-Korean Won 650,000 620
+Korean Won 940,000 858 650,000 620

-Hungarian Forint 123,000 568
+Euro 2,828 3,887

+Chinese Yuan 9,000 1,467

 Brazilian Real 250 106

-Information regarding the fair value of the forward contracts outstanding as of December 31, 2013 and December 31, 2012 were as follows (in thousands):
+Information regarding the fair value of the outstanding forward contracts was as follows (in thousands):

-Asset Derivatives Liability Derivatives Balance Fair Value Balance Fair Value Sheet Location nber 31, 013 De cember 31, 2012 Sheet Location December 31, 2013 mber 31, 2012 Derivatives Designated as Hedging Instrumen its: Cash flow hedge forward contracts Prepaid expenses and other current assets \$ 204 \$ Accrued expenses \$ 98 \$ Derivatives Not Designate ed as Hedging Instru ments: Economic hedge forward contracts Prepaid expenses and other current assets \$ 6 \$ 44 Accrued expenses \$ 24 \$ 14
+Asset Derivatives Liability Derivatives Balance Fair \ Value • Balance Fair Value Sheet Location Decen 31, 20 December 31, 2013 Sheet Location December 31, 2014 cember , 2013 Derivatives Designated a as Hedging Instru ıments: Cash flow hedge forward contracts Prepaid expenses and other current assets \$ 108 \$ 204 Accrued expenses \$ 84 \$ 98 Derivatives Not Designa ted as Hedging Ir nstrumer nts: Economic hedge forward contracts Prepaid expenses and other current assets \$ 6 \$ 6 Accrued expenses \$ 13 \$ 24